SwiftQueue: Optimizing Low-Latency Applications with Swift Packet Queuing: Design

 For a set of L4S flows from a sender, \name predicts sharp latency spikes for future packets based on the learnt effects of packet interaction.
 Based on the prediction, \name's controller makes a simple decision in order to reduce the queuing latency on the L4S queue on the bottleneck router.
 It changes the individual packets within the flow which have high predicted latency to have non-ECN markings in the IP header.
 These packets will then be put on the less-congested classic queue on the bottleneck router.
 This reduces the queuing latency experienced by these L4s flows.

-It is important to note that the \name can achieve significant latency reduction during the times that the classic queue is relatively less congested.
-However, if {\em both} queues are congested, changing the queue will not reduce latency.
+We acknowledge that if {\em both} queues are at capacity, changing the queue will not reduce latency.
 For this paper, we focus on reducing the tail latency for L4S flows, when the classic queue is relatively less congested.
 We also do not change the router behavior or modify the sending congestion control (CC) logic.
 Instead, we only perform queue selection.
-As a result, \name's reduction on tail latency should have little negative effect on throughput.
+As a result, \name's reduction of tail latency should have little negative effect on throughput.